 Executive partner organisations

-The five events taking place during the Human Rights Forum will be delivered in close collaboration with our 12 official executive partners with whom we signed Memoranda of Understanding to outline and shape the collaboration.
+The events taking place during the Human Rights Forum were delivered in close collaboration with our 20 executive partners with whom we signed Memoranda of Understanding to outline and shape the collaboration.